Mark Koelbel - News Anchor

 Amy has been honored with a number of professional awards, including the Gracie Allen Award - given to exemplary women in broadcasting.
 In 2007, she was honored nationally by the organization "American Women in Radio and Television", given the Gracie for Best TV Host in a Top 20 Market.
 She was one of the youngest nominated for a Best Writer award, by the Writers Guild of America.
 Amy has also been honored with a number of Telly awards for Best Interview, Host, etc. You may have seen Amy in NBC's primetime drama "Kings", where she was featured as the UNN news anchor for the series.
 Amy has also emceed and hosted numerous events in her community, and loves to be able to do that whenever she can.

 Amy loves being back in Utah, being closer to the mountains and closer to her family.
-She and her husband Sheffield welcomed their third little boy this summer, and couldn't be happier raising their family in Salt Lake City.
+She and her husband Sheffield have three sons, and couldn't be happier raising their family in Salt Lake City.

 Holly Menino - News Anchor

-Holly recently joined the KUTV 2 News team as a morning anchor and reporter.
-She currently co-anchors the news weekdays on 2NEWS This Morning from 4:30 a.m. to 5:00 a.m.
+Holly joined the KUTV 2 News team as a morning anchor and reporter in October of 2012.
+She currently co-anchors the news weekdays on 2NEWS This Morning.
 Holly sets her alarm clock bright and early, but doesn't mind the 2:00 a.m. wake-up call because she's a morning person.

 Holly grew up in a rural town in southeast Washington called Waitsburg.
 She majored in Communication with an emphasis in Broadcast News at the Edward R. Murrow College at Washington State University.
 After college Holly headed south to Western Oregon where she worked at KEZI 9 TV for seven years.
 She started her career at KEZI as the bureau chief for the Roseburg Newsroom, but was soon promoted to the weekend anchor slot in Eugene.
 Holly anchored weekends for two years and then moved to mornings where she spent four years anchoring KEZI 9 News This Morning.